 This post contains affiliate links.

-2020 has been a beast of a year, to say the least.
+2020 was a beast of a year, to say the least.
 In the travel industry, we have seen a significant decline in flights and passengers.
 So much so that CNN reports a 96% drop in air travel since the start of the pandemic.

-However, after a few months of stay-at-home orders, many people are now feeling more comfortable since many cities are opening up.
-Travel is slowly starting to become something people are considering.
+However, after several months of stay-at-home orders, many people are now feeling more comfortable since many cities are opening up.
+Travel is up and people are out and about.
 According to NPR, many U.S. airlines are adding flights.
 What does this mean for you and your travel plans?

 Questions on travel while at the airport

 Keeping yourself as safe as possible doesn’t start when you get on the plane.
 It starts before you leave home.
 Arranging your things in your bag in an orderly fashion before you arrive at the airport will help you keep your anxiety down.
 Think about the order you will be taking things out of your bag and pack accordingly.
 Check out these 100 tips to help you not be a hot mess while traveling.

 For instance, if you do not have TSA PreCheck and you have to remove your computer, belt, shoes etc, there is no reason to put your computer inside of its case.
 If you take all of the things that you know you will have to take out in one section of your bag, you won’t have to think about what you need to remove.